symfony-cmf/symfony-cmf-docs/cookbook/creating_basic_cms.rst

 our site.
 This node is therefore the logical position of our ``Site`` document.

-Earlier we used the ``GenericInitializer`` to initialize the base paths of our project, including the ``cms`` node.
+Earlier you used the ``GenericInitializer`` to initialize the base paths of our project, including the ``cms`` node.
 The nodes created by the ``GenericInitializer`` have no PHPCR-ODM mapping however.